Justin99x/willow2-sdk-mods/speedrun_practice/README.md

+Todo:
+- Weapon clip sizes aren't set correctly for off host. (might just skip that part for off host)
+- Add some logging for crit damage

 # Speedrun Practice Mod

 Borderlands 2 mod with various utilities to help in practicing speedruns.
 All solo speedruns are currently supported on